luhrts/monitoring/monitoring_monitors_ros/README.md

 you need to configure which node do you want to watch

 ## node-resource-monitor
-you need to configure the blacklist or the whitelist for this monitor
+you need to chose which mode do you want to use,blacklist or whitelist.configure it im start_ros_monitorings.launch.Then you have to configure filter for each node im node_ressource_monitor_filter.yaml.

 ## TF-monitor
 you dont need to configure anything